FY2024 EE Appropriations

 NAAEE's Guide to Advocacy Basics

-NOAA Bay-Watershed Education and Training (B-WET) Program
+NOAA Bay Watershed Education and Training Program (B-WET)

 The NOAA B-WET program promotes locally relevant, experiential learning for K–12 students.
-The competitive, peer-reviewed funding promotes “meaningful watershed educational experiences” in six regions: California, Chesapeake Bay, Gulf of Mexico, Great Lakes, Hawai'i, New England, and the Pacific Northwest.
-Since 2002, NOAA has invested over $50 million to support more than 600 B-WET projects.
+The competitive, peer-reviewed funding promotes “meaningful watershed educational experiences” in six regions: California, Chesapeake Bay, Gulf of Mexico, Great Lakes, Hawai’i, New England, and the Pacific Northwest.
+Since 2002, NOAA has invested over $100 million to support more than 800 B-WET projects.
 Funding has been stagnant over the past few years, while the need for this type of education has grown dramatically.

-NOAA Environmental Literacy Grant (ELG) Program
+NOAA Environmental Literacy Program (ELP)

 New to advocacy?
 Getting started is easier than you think!